Indebted Valencia asks Spain government for help

 MADRID Spain's heavily indebted eastern region of Valencia said on Friday it would apply to Madrid for financial help, spooking markets and complicating central government efforts to stave off a full-blown bailout.

-Separately, the government cut its economic growth forecasts for 2012 and 2013, indicatating they now expected the country to stay mired in recession well into next year.
+Separately, the government cut its economic growth forecasts for 2012 and 2013, indicating they now expected the country to stay mired in recession well into next year.

 It will use the revised forecasts as a base to draw up the 2013 budget, for which the ceiling has been set at 127 billion euros compared to 119 billion euros in 2012.

-Valencia, Spain's most indebted region alongside its northern neighbour Catalonia, sought help under a 18-billion-euro (14.1 billion pounds) programme passed on Thursday and aimed at helping regional finances.
+Valencia, Spain's most indebted region alongside its northern neighbor Catalonia, sought help under a 18-billion-euro ($22.1 billion) program passed on Thursday and aimed at helping regional finances.

 Madrid also passed on Thursday most of the measures of a new package of spending cuts and tax hikes worth 65 billion euros.